Frequently asked questions about Australian Bureau of Statistics household surveys.

 How to report a scam:

-ABS makes initial household contact in writing to advise that you have been identified for survey participation.
+In most cases the ABS makes initial household contact in writing to advise that you have been identified for survey participation.
+For Aboriginal and Torres Strait Islander surveys, first contact is made through an ABS officer.
 For any personal visits, an ABS officer with official identification will always identify themselves and explain clearly what information is being sought and how the statistics will be used.
 ABS officers can provide a 1800 number for survey participants to verify legitimacy of the survey or alternatively participants are encouraged to contact the ABS office (9:00am – 5:00pm, Monday to Friday).

 No. The ABS does not ask respondents to provide, or confirm, their bank details or tax file number.
 To verify the legitimacy of an ABS survey or officer please contact the ABS office (9:00am – 5:00pm, Monday to Friday).